Seanm07/Sean-s-Traffic/README.md

 Script notes:
 - Call TrafficLaneManager.Instance.SetActiveMap(MapID) to set which map the traffic should be using (Relative to the order the TrafficData is stored in)
-- Call TrafficLaneManager.Instance.SetActiveVehicle(VehicleTransform) to set the transform of the current active vehicle
+- Call TrafficLaneManager.Instance.AddMonitoredTransform(VehicleTransform) to set the transform of the current active vehicle
 - Call TrafficLaneManager.Instance.DespawnAllTraffic() to destroy and cleanup traffic (you'll need to do this before switching maps etc)
 - Call TrafficLaneManager.Instance.SpawnRandomTrafficVehicle() per vehicle you want to spawn, this can fail if the attempted spawn position is blocked
 - Here's a suggestion for spawning multiple vehicles when entering the level: